 - a.
-If, after an athlete is accused of a violation involving a Category III, illegal substance, or a tobacco violation, and the building principal determines that it is likely that a violation occurred, the athlete shall be immediately suspended from practice and participation in athletics as outlined in items (C) or (D) of this section. - b.
-If an athlete's guilt is in question involving a Category III, illegal substance, or tobacco violation, an immediate investigation will take place.
+If, after an athlete is accused of a violation involving an illegal and/or intolerable act, illegal substance, or a tobacco violation, and the building principal determines that it is likely that a violation occurred, the athlete shall be immediately suspended from practice and participation in athletics as outlined in items (C) or (D) of this section. - b.
+If an athlete's guilt is in question involving an illegal and/or intolerable act, illegal substance, or tobacco violation, an immediate investigation will take place.
 The investigation will be conducted by any or all of the following: principal, athletic director, assistant principal, or dean of students as appointed by the principal. - c.
 After this internal investigation, if doubt still exists, the athlete may be allowed to practice and participate pending a final judgment, which may be the result of an admission of guilt, a guilty verdict, or a conviction of a crime, which typically will involve the justice system.

-3. Penalties: In-season violation/Out-of-season

-a.
-Admission of an offense prior to official knowledge: A student who has a Category III, illegal substance, or tobacco violation and comes to their coach or school official prior to the start of an investigation may have their penalty reduced for a first violation if they complete a program approved by the school administration.
+- 3. Penalties: In-season violation/Out-of-season - a.
+Admission of an offense prior to official knowledge: A student who has committed an illegal and/or intolerable act, illegal substance, or tobacco violation and comes to their coach or school official prior to the start of an investigation may have their penalty reduced for a first violation if they complete a program approved by the school administration.